 - Smelling flowers when none are in bloom

-Also known as The Devil's Castle, the Old Tuberculosis Hospital (operational in the 1930 to 1950s) later became a work release prison, and at one time it's said to have been an insane asylum.
-Eventually abandoned, vagrants took over the building and it was accidentally burned down in 2002.
+Also known as The Devil's Castle, the Old Tuberculosis Hospital in Greenville (operational in the 1930 to 1950s) later became a work release prison.
+It may also have served at one time as a psychiatric hospital.
+Vagrants took over the abandoned building, and it was accidentally burned down in 2002.
 Prior to its destruction, reports were rampant with ghostly figures, sounds and happenings.

 According to the South Carolina Paranormal Research and Investigations (SCPRAI):